 One of the most important events on the national calendar, the Sultan’s birthday on July 15th is annually celebrated throughout the country with events and festivities.
 At the Istana Nurul Iman Palace, the Sultan delivers a royal address, followed by an inauguration ceremony.
 His Majesty meets with his subjects at gatherings in four districts, expressing their gratitude to the King for his services.
 The day ends with a banquet and fireworks behind the palace, but festivities continue for two weeks with further parades and fireworks.

 This three-day festival is of particular importance to the Yi people of Yunnan province who honor Atilaba, the hero who used fire to drive locusts from the area.
 There are bull and goat fights, horse races and torch parades culminating in huge bonfires where the people sing and dance and pray for a good harvest.

-Crazy for kites, Bali paints the sky during the month of July for their annual three-day Kite Festival.
+Crazy for kites, Bali paints the sky during the month of July with the annual three-day Kite Festival.
 Biggest is best when it comes to the kite flying competitions in Indonesia.
-The festival’s 35th year will be marked in 2015, as the event is increasingly becoming a global affair.
 Visitors flock from all over the world to check out the event.

 Here is a small selection of the kind words our guests have said about us, as well as features by journalists and travel writers.